zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     Mama Maggy use case.
 Later, before testing, we’ll associate you with each of these roles.

+    - Turn your attention now to the left side of the process model to find the roles for each swimlane.

     - Click on the *Process Owner* label at the left in the top swimlane.

     - Click on the *Edit* (pencil) option that appears.